giovanischiar/vicuschi/README.md

 	For generating parse tree:
 		grun Vicuschi r -gui hello.vcs

+Terminal commands for code generation:

+	If not yet compiled:
+		javac *.java

+	After compiling:
+		bash vicuschi.sh file_name

-In these examples, hello.vcs is the code file
-Text, code and documentation in English.
+In these examples, hello.vcs is the code file and class_name is the name of the executable file to be generated Text, code and documentation in English.